lbbe-software/Mondrian/README.md

 ### Installing `Mondrian`

-The `Mondrian` package is not yet on CRAN.
 To install the development version from GitHub:

 1. Install the release version of `devtools` from CRAN with `install.packages("devtools")`.